What causes atopic dermatitis?

 - Moisturize often to treat and prevent dry skin.
 Thicker creams and ointments, like petroleum jelly, work better than thinner lotions.

 - Avoid things that trigger rashes, such as harsh soaps and detergents, dander, and any other things you are allergic to.

-Control scratching.
-You may want to cover the rash with a bandage to keep from
+- Control scratching.
+You may want to cover the rash with a bandage to keep from rubbing it.

 - Putting mittens or cotton socks on your baby's hands may prevent him or her from scratching.

 - Wearing cotton gloves at night may help older children and adults.
 (Moisturize hands first before putting on the gloves.)